Homelessness in California: Criminalization of homelessness

 However, in June 2024, the Supreme Court in City of Grants Pass v.
 Johnson, ruled that the Ninth Circuit had decided the case wrongly, and that "enforcement of generally applicable laws regulating camping on public property does not constitute 'cruel and unusual punishment' prohibited by the Eighth Amendment."

 The ruling freed up California governments to again criminalize homelessness (not directly, by criminalizing the status of being homeless, which would still be unconstitutional under surviving precedent, but indirectly, by criminalizing, for example, sleeping outdoors).

 After the Supreme Court ruling, California Governor Gavin Newsom issued an executive order directing the California Departments of Parks and Recreation and Fish and Wildlife to adopt the California Department of Transportation's model of razing homeless encampments, regardless of whether homeless shelters are available.
 The National Homelessness Law Center stated that the order was "a misdirection of a systemic problem onto the victims."
-The order did not mandate that alternative shelter be provided to homeless encampment residents, but it does require agencies (and urges local leaders) to connect people with service providers.
+The order did not mandate that an alternative shelter be provided to homeless encampment residents, but it does require agencies (and urges local leaders) to connect people with service providers.